Xalxo2308/smart-waste-management-system/README.md

 ---

-## 🌍 Real-World Relevance
+## 🌍 Real-World Application

-This project aligns with modern smart city solutions where IoT and data analytics are used to optimise waste management systems.
+The approach used in this project is directly applicable to real-world smart city and infrastructure challenges, where complex systems require integration of technology, policy, and human behaviour.

+It reflects how data-driven and system-level analysis can improve operational efficiency, sustainability, and decision-making in large-scale environments.
 ---

 ## 🚀 Skills Demonstrated